-Want to add something unique for loft space of your home?
+Want to add something unique to the loft space of your home?
 DIY’er Caleb Kraft of Makezine has shared a nice video and tutorial to create a giant mechanical iris skylight that is going to be a perfect addition in your home.
-If you have a CNC router, you can try make one by yourself.
+If you have a CNC router, you can try and make one by yourself.
 Caleb created it with the help of Nathan Skalsky, an expert from Washington-based machining manufacturer CNC Router Parts.
-He created it to fulfill his dream of installing something unique and useful at the top of the three-storey spiral staircase in his home.
+He created it to fulfill his dream of installing something unique and useful at the top of a three-story spiral staircase in his home.

 The assembly process is fairly simple; you just need to stack all the stuff, one by one.
 Start from laying down the face and then put up metal leaves and gear.
 Affix bolts to keep all things in place and finally add a piece at back and you’re done.